-I am a strong supporter of extra credits!
+#1 - I am a strong supporter of extra credits!
 I believe that in order to learn about other cultures/groups, participation and observation in cultural functions outside of the classroom is necessary.
 This may come in the form of attending public presentations, performances, exhibits, events, or watching videos, TV shows, as well as reading articles/books; doing chapter reviews.
-You may also DO a presentation to the class, bring in food, etc.. that relates.
+With approval, you may also DO a presentation in the class, bring in food, etc.. on topics that relate.

 I will announce eligible events as they come up, BUT you are not solely limited to these events.
-You are encouraged to do extra credits on items of your own idea.
+You are encouraged to do extra credits on items of your own idea, on things that you like or are passionate about, that relate to class.

-Extra credit assignments will consist of four parts:
+Extra credit assignments will consist of four parts and 4 paragraphs:

 - 1. A review of the event in your own words.
 (DO NOT PLAGIARIZE) what was "it" about.
 Prove that you did the extra credit, so be sure this paragraph is substantial. - 2.
-How it relates to class. terms/concepts that relate to class (2 or more) and give examples to show you can correlate. - 3.
+How it relates to class. terms/concepts that relate to class (2 or more) and give examples to show you can correlate.
+The terms must be illustrated, not just thrown-in - 3.
 What it tells you about that culture what did you learn - 4.
 Your personal reflections what did you think about "it?"

-If you report on an article or event, you must include a copy of the article, or a program from the event
+\\ If you report on an article or event, you must include a copy of the article, or a program from the event

 All extra credit assignments must be turned-in typed, double spaced, normal 10/12 font, 1" margins, and with all four criteria met.
 Standard Written English must be displayed.
 If your paper is not formatted as stated, it will be turned back to you ungraded.
-If completed correctly, handed-in extra credits can earn you 2 points, and presentation extra credits can earn you 6 points to be added to your final, overall grade.
-A maximum of 8 points of extra credit will be allotted to be added to your final grade.
+If completed correctly, handed-in extra credits can earn you 2 points, and presentation extra credits can earn you 6 points to be added to your final, overall grade (presentations need to be discussed and approved).
+A maximum of 8 points of INDIVIDUAL/OUTSIDE extra credit will be allotted to be added to your final grade.
 This is a CHOICE you have .. extra credits are not required.
+(This is separate from any in-class extra credits; those are additional!)

-THE LAST DAY TO TURN IN EXTRA CREDITS IS BY THE END OF YOUR CLASS ON:
+\ THE LAST DAY TO TURN IN EXTRA CREDITS IS BY THE END OF YOUR CLASS ON: